ratify-project/ratify/docs/examples/ratify-verify-azure-cmd.md

 export IDENTITY_CLIENT_ID=$(az identity show --name ${IDENTITY_NAME} --resource-group ${GROUP_NAME} --query 'clientId' -o tsv)
 ```

 3. Create an ACR registry and enable `AcrPull` role to the workload identity.
+You can skip this step if you have an ACR registry.

 ```bash
 az acr create --name "${ACR_NAME}" \